 In reality, the idea of a thinking machine is as old as the concept of modern computing, dating back to the 1950s.

 However, it was the last decade that saw the biggest progress in the development of artificial intelligence.
+In finance, artificial intelligence stock trading software became popular, and also the health care sector benefits from AI.

 This contributed to the tremendous hype around the technology which painted it in a way-too-perfect or, on the other hand, way-too-unpleasant picture.